Two Rivers' North Pier Lighthouse

 Mr. Anton Gauthier of Two Rivers was the first keeper of this lighthouse which was included in his duties as the keeper of the Rawley Point Lighthouse now known as Point Beach Lighthouse.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on December 18, 2010, by Bob (peach) Weber of Prescott Valley, Arizona.
-This page has been viewed 517 times since then.
+It was originally submitted on December 18, 2010, by Bob (peach) Weber of Prescott Valley, Arizona.
+This page has been viewed 552 times since then and 8 times this year.
 Last updated on December 23, 2010, by Bob (peach) Weber of Prescott Valley, Arizona.
 Photos: 1, 2, 3, 4. submitted on December 18, 2010, by Bob (peach) Weber of Prescott Valley, Arizona. • Bill Pfingsten was the editor who published this page.